ivoyager/ivoyager-changelogs/README.md

 * Smoother progress bar progress during start and load.
 It's now linked to tasks completed by I/O thread.
 * Body object reorganized with most properties moved to new "characteristics" dictionary (for non-object properties) or "components" dictionary (for objects).
 * Improvements to SaveBuilder encoding of objects; SaveBuilder optimizations.
+* Moved remaining init code from Global to several new initializer classes.
+This is better organization and allows extension projects to modify.

 ## API-breaking changes
 * Class renamings: